rajeshthummala94/CMPE275_OpenHome/README.md

 3. Run openHome frontend using npm start

 Backend
-1. Download the source code and import the file.
+1. Download the source code and import the file
-2. Navigate to openHomeApplication.class and run the file on a server.
+2. Navigate to openHomeApplication.class and run the file on a server